P-value

 In null-hypothesis significance testing, the p-value (Note: Italicisation, capitalisation and hyphenation of the term vary.
 For example, AMA style uses "P value", APA style uses "p value", and the American Statistical Association uses "p-value".
 In all cases, the "p" stands for probability.) is the probability of obtaining test results at least as extreme as the result actually observed, under the assumption that the null hypothesis is correct.
 A very small p-value means that such an extreme observed outcome would be very unlikely under the null hypothesis.
 Even though reporting p-values of statistical tests is common practice in academic publications of many quantitative fields, misinterpretation and misuse of p-values is widespread and has been a major topic in mathematics and metascience.

-In 2016, the American Statistical Association (ASA) made a formal statement that "p-values do not measure the probability that the studied hypothesis is true, or the probability that the data were produced by random chance alone" and that "a p-value, or statistical significance, does not measure the size of an effect or the importance of a result" or "evidence regarding a model or hypothesis".
+In 2016, the American Statistical Association (ASA) made a formal statement that "p-values do not measure the probability that the studied hypothesis is true, or the probability that the data were produced by random chance alone" and that "a p-value, or statistical significance, does not measure the size of an effect or the importance of a result", and "does not provide a good measure of evidence regarding a model or hypothesis" without "context or other evidence".
 That said, a 2019 task force by ASA has issued a statement on statistical significance and replicability, concluding with: "p-values and significance tests, when properly applied and interpreted, increase the rigor of the conclusions drawn from data".